New English Spelling

 Coming up with spelling reforms is all very well; many have done it before.
 But the uptake has been unimpressive, as the modified joke above implies; radical change is unacceptable.
 Webster has probably had the most significant success with his dictionary in the U.S.A.
 Perhaps the mistake spelling reformers have been making is to try to impose order, rather than ‘going with the flow’ of change, which is the nature of a living language, such as English.
 All languages change, ultimately, but the process is slow and evolutionary.
 See SPELLING CHANGE under Sponsored Activities.

-One comment on “New English Spelling
+One response to “New English Spelling”

-Leave a Reply
+Leave a comment